Advanced Usage

 and pass these attributes by reference (rather than value) when copying

 spec-classes.
-You can also directly specify attributes to using Attr
+You can also directly specify attributes to using Attr, as

 documented here.